Geometric Baum-Connes assembly map for twisted Differentiable Stacks: Introduction

 The problem in adapting directly our results to the reduced case is a problem of exactness.
 In his thesis \cite{Las}, Lassagne studies under which conditions the pushforward maps between foliation groupoids can be performed directly in the reduced $C^*$-algebra level.
 Another possibility is to adapt to groupoids the recent reformulated Baum-Connes conjecture proposed by Baum-Guenter-Willett in \cite{BGW}, there the authors define a minimal (Morita invariant) crossed product for which on does not have anymore the exactness problems mentioned above.
 One can certainly define in this context the reformulated twisted Baum-Connes assembly map. \end{remark}

 {\bf Acknowledgements:} We would like to thank the referee for carefully reading our work and for making important remarks on the twisted Thom isomorphism that led us to a net improvement of the paper.
+The first author would like to thank the excellent working conditions he had at the Max Planck Institut for Mathematics at Bonn where part of this work was realized.